 AB 540 STUDENTS

-Students who are nonimmigrants [for example, those who hold F (student) visas, B (visitor) visas, etc.] are not eligible for this exemption.
+- Students who are nonimmigrants, other than those with T or U visa status as noted above, [for example, those who hold F (student) visas, B (visitor) visas, etc.] are not eligible for this exemption.

-AB540 does not provide student financial aid eligibility for undocumented alien students.
-These students remain ineligible for state and federal financial aid.
+- AB540 does not provide federal student financial aid eligibility for undocumented students.
+These students remain ineligible for federal financial aid.

-Print out the AB 540 Form here or obtain the form from the Admissions Office.
+Print out the AB 540 Tuition Exemption Form or obtain the form from the Admissions Office.
 Submit the form along with an official high school transcript and a copy of your high school diploma to the Admissions Office.